 Pepys was not always a nice man, especially when it came to women.
 He was thrilled by the derision of the Duchess of Albemarle in Andrew Marvell’s ‘bitter Satyr’ suite of Advice to a Painter poems, even though they spoke less favourably of his patrons.
 And after giving his wife a black eye on one occasion, Elizabeth got her revenge by tracing a specific passage from Sidney’s Arcadia to warn her husband of what his jealousy would reap.
 Samuel didn’t realise that she had used an index, Loveman argues, which made him the more neurotic about the message.
 But ultimately, her use of books got the point across, and they continued to appreciate texts and theatre together.

 What’s particularly refreshing about this book is how much fun it is to read.
 Pepys is never boring.
 From his opportunistic attempts to outwit rivals to his private musings about pornographic literature, Loveman clearly revels in the insalubrious nature of her subject.
 Sometimes, you can sense the glee when she reflects upon Pepys’s ‘sexual mischief’ or when she references his comments on a building manual which proved ‘not worth a turd’.
 Her fascination shines through in this book, which makes it an absorbing and entertaining read.

 While broad historiography is kept to a minimum, Loveman regularly parries other studies at important junctures to give broader context to the evidence drawn from the Pepys family (p.
 152, for example, on Chartier).
-This is a deceptively knowledgeable book that insists on so little.
-It’s not about what everybody else has done, nor does it assume a great deal of knowledge about Pepys.
+The result is a deceptively knowledgeable book that insists on little.
+It’s not weighed down by what everybody else has done; nor does it assume a great deal of knowledge about Pepys.
 It’s a great story about a fascinating individual whose array of literary practices opens up a vivid window upon book history and Restoration literary culture.

 - Oxford University Press, 2015